gemdrive/gemdrive.io/pages/protocol.md

 ```

-# Retrieve a downsized file
+# Retrieve a downsized image file

 **`/gemdrive/images/<pixel_size>/<path>`**

 GemDrive specifices basic support for the server to provide downsized versions
 of image files.
-While this may seem a strange feature to include in a barebones
+While this may seem a strange feature to include in a minimal
 protocol, in practice this functionality is essential for any sort of useful
 file explorer or gallery apps.
 The goal is to support thumbnail, preview, and
 fullscreen image sizes.
 Currently only 3 sizes are required to support this